flatpickles/sketchbook-legacy/README.md

 For notes on each of the sketches within Sketchbook, visit the [Notes](./notes/README.md) directory.
 For notes on the web app itself, read on!
 Caveat lector: this readme is a rough brain-dump space at the moment.

 ## Known Issues
+* Latest sketch isn't being shown when opening web app for the first time
+* Color parameter inputs have a weird internal margin after hiding/showing right panel
 * If a sketch times out with a particular set of parameters, it can become unresponsive, and those params are saved in local storage so that the same issue persists past reload
-* Color parameter inputs have a weird internal margin after hiding/showing right panel
 * Mobile:
     * First load doesn't render at 100% height (No Signal)
     * Swipes on sliders can scroll page